albertwujj/albertwujj.github.io/_posts/2019-06-23-Tweeting-towards-the-infinite-potential-of-humans-4.md

 In progress.

-It is those who wonder at trifles that believe in humanity's future.
+It is those who wonder at trifles that are able to believe in humanity's future.

 The ability to lose yourself in a detail, the ability to allow any arbitrary subject to take over your entire world completely -  This is what defines a higher level of consciousness.